top of page

 • Dec 31, 2025

-• 1 min read
+• 2 min read

 There are days when Smokey doesn’t leave my husband’s side.
 He doesn’t need to be called or guided.
 He simply moves closer, curls up beside him, and stays.
-On those days, Smokey’s presence feels intentional, as if he understands when the weight of PTSD becomes heavier than usual.

-As a spouse, I have learned that healing does not always look like improvement or progress.
-Sometimes healing looks like companionship.
-Smokey reminds us that comfort does not require fixing what hurts.
-His closeness offers reassurance when emotions feel overwhelming and words fall short.
+Smokey reminds us that comfort doesn’t always require fixing what hurts.
+His closeness is reassurance when emotions feel overwhelming and words fall short.

-Dogs sit close when we’re struggling because they respond to what they feel, not what they are told.
 Smokey’s loyalty has shown me that love can be quiet, steady, and deeply healing.
-In moments when PTSD feels isolating, his presence is a reminder that no one in this journey is truly alone.
+In moments when life feels isolating, his presence is a reminder that no one in this journey is truly alone.

 Comments